WarwolfSystem/warwolf/Readme.md

 2. Download this repository via `git clone`, then `cd` to the project directory
 3. Run `docker build --tag wwf .`
 4. The build proccess is really really fast, so I'm not going to prebuild anything for ya.
+5. Fine!
+Here is the pre built Docker image `warwolfsystem/warwolf`.
+But keep in mind it could be really really old.

+### AppEngine (If you like to pay them)

+1. Install `gcloud`, then create a `project` on Google Cloud Platform and enable billing.
+2. Download this repository via `git clone`, then `cd` to the project directory.
+3. Run `gcloud app deploy --project <YOUR_PROJECT_ID>` and then follow the screen.

 ## Run